Huntsville man arrested for shooting father in abdomen

 MADISON COUNTY, Ark.
-(KNWA) — A Huntsville man is facing a second degree attempted murder charge after shooting his father.
+(KFTA) — A Huntsville man is facing a second degree attempted murder charge after shooting his father.

 Ronnie Littlehawk Jr., 23, of Huntsville, was booked into the Madison County Detention Center on Tuesday morning.